bpmct/coder-project-template/README.md

 ## Set up

 1. Use this template to [create your own repository](https://github.com/bpmct/coder-project-template/generate)
-1. Add [secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) to the repository for your [Docker Hub](https://hub.docker.com/) account:
+1. Add [secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) to the repository with your [Docker Hub](https://hub.docker.com/) account details:

         DOCKERHUB_USERNAME (your username for Docker Hub)
         DOCKERHUB_TOKEN (your password or token)